 Author’s Note

-For years I consciously avoided anything related to “power”.
-It sounded dirty, manipulative, or incompatible with being a good person to me.
-Over time I understood that this renunciation did not make me more ethical; it made me less capable.
-Less capable of protecting boundaries, of ordering conversations, of caring for important relationships.
+For a long time, I avoided anything related to “power.”
+It felt manipulative, unethical, incompatible with being a decent person.
+Over time, I realized that avoiding power didn’t make me more ethical — it made me less capable.
+Less capable of setting boundaries, protecting relationships, or keeping conversations healthy.

-This book proposes a simple idea: exercise power consciously and ethically so that things work better, not to impose yourself or to win.
+This book proposes a simple idea: learn to use power consciously and ethically so interactions become clearer, calmer, and fairer — not harsher.

-If what you are looking for are tricks to manipulate, intimidate, or get on top, this is not your book.
-If you are looking to speak more clearly, set boundaries without aggression, and participate in social games without losing yourself, probably yes.
+If you’re looking for tricks to manipulate or intimidate others, this is not your book.
+If you want to speak clearly, set boundaries without aggression, and move through social situations without losing yourself, you’re in the right place.